bmeaut/ModellalapuSzoftverfejlesztes/homework/homework_04/readme-en.md

 ## Introduction
 The aim of this homework is to learn the EMF technology presented in the metamodelling exercise.
 To implement the homework:
 - Please review the following guide (https://github.com/bmeaut/ModellalapuSzoftverfejlesztes/blob/master/practice/practice_05/Model-based%20Software%20Development%20Practice05.pdf).
 The guide is very detailed so that you can fully reproduce the exercise at any time.
-The guide also refers to videos, in case you get stuck, the video will show you how to use the device in detail.
 Pages 1-10 of the guide present the knowledge needed to complete the homework.
 - Set up the environment needed to complete the task:
   - [JDK](https://adoptium.net/) (if you don't have one)
   - [Eclipse Modeling Tools](https://www.eclipse.org/downloads/packages/release/2025-03/r/eclipse-modeling-tools)